Bahamut (Final Fantasy): Appearances

+In Final Fantasy XV, Bahamut is instead depicted as a male humanoid in draconic armor with wings made of swords.
+Within the game's story, he is the God of War known as "the Draconian" who granted the powers of the Oracle to the bloodline of Lunafreya Nox Fleuret, and gave the Ring of the Lucii and the Crystal to his chosen king, with the game's protagonist Noctis Lucis Caelum being the latest in that bloodline.
+He can only be summoned during a scripted encounter at the end of the game.
+Expanded media, particularly Final Fantasy XV: The Dawn of the Future, the novelization of the second season of cancelled downloadable content, depicts him as a ruthless antagonist uncaring towards mortal lives and viewing himself as the supreme ruler of the world alone.

-In Final Fantasy XVI, Bahamut is the Eikon of Light whose powers manifest within Dominants part of the royal family of Sanbreque, with the current host being the crown prince Dion Lesage.
+In Final Fantasy XVI, Bahamut is the Eikon of Light whose powers manifest within Dominants part of the bloodline of the royal family of Sanbreque, with the current host being the crown prince Dion Lesage.
 During the story, Dion stages a coup and attempts to kill his half-brother Olivier, whom he deduced as a puppet for the game's antagonist Ultima; in doing so, he accidentally kills his father Sylvestre, causing Ultima through Olivier to goad Dion and lose control over his powers.
 Dion transforms into Bahamut and goes on a rampage through the city of Twinside, though he is stopped by Clive and Joshua Rosfield with the former absorbing a portion of Bahamut's powers from Dion.
-Later, he joins the brothers in their quest to defeat Ultima to atone for his rampage at Twinside, transforming into Bahamut again to assault his floating fortress of Origin.
+Later, he joins the brothers in their quest to defeat Ultima and destroy the Mothercrystals to atone for his rampage at Twinside, transforming into Bahamut again to assault his floating fortress of Origin.
 The three attempt to harm Ultima, with none of their attacks having any effect on him; Dion sacrifices himself to protect Joshua from Ultima's attacks, presumably falling to his death.
 After Clive destroys the final Mothercrystal within Origin, all magic as well as Eikons, including Bahamut, cease to exist in the world.

 In Final Fantasy Type-0, Bahamut appears as a summonable character, able to be summoned by the player sacrificing one of their characters.

 Bahamut has been the subject of multiple pieces of merchandise and promotional events.
 In the Final Fantasy-themed Magic: The Gathering set, a card based on Bahamut was featured.
 An official disco-themed party was held in 2017 at the Huis Ten Bosch theme park in Sasebo, Nagasaki called Bahamut Disco, a virtual reality event in a "450-degree" video space.
 A projection of Bahamut flying through Yokohama was also done to promote Final Fantasy XIV.